ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 there are two top level routes `route_auth` and `route_assistant`.
 The first `route_auth` has only on operation `app_login` and is called when users are logged in the app in order to update users' details from the users pool to our database.
-Then second top level endpoint route `route_assistant` enables three basic categories of operations.
+The second top level endpoint route `route_assistant` enables three basic categories of operations.
 The first category `fetch` is about fetching user data like chats and historical messages.
 The second category `chat CRUD` is about CRUD (Create Read Update Delete) operations on user's chats, which allows